 - Limits the changes a surgeon can make with a single incision.

 - Is preferable for noses that need major restructuring,

 - Offers surgeons greater access to nasal structures,

 - Leaves little visible scarring because the incisions are hidden in the natural contours of the nose.

-A tiplasty is a type of nose job for wide nose that focuses on reshaping the nasal tip only.
-This is also often called a bulbous nose job because it involves reshaping a bulbous nose tip after rhinoplasty.
+A tiplasty is a type of nose job for a wide bulbous nose that focuses on reshaping the nasal tip only.
+This is often called a “bulbous nose job” because it involves reshaping a bulbous nasal shape after rhinoplasty.

-It’s common for people to undergo tiplasty to create a better-shaped nose tip to complement their other facial features.
+It’s common for people who have a nose with a bulbous tip to undergo tiplasty to create a better-shaped nose tip to complement their other facial features.
 Some common causes of a bulbous or round nose tip are:

 - Excessive cartilage

 - Excessive spring to the nose cartilage

 In some cases, a nose can also be too wide at the tip.
 Due to genetic factors, members of certain ethnic groups are more likely to have a bulbous or wide nose tip.